Linear time encodable binary code achieving GV bound with linear time encodable dual achieving GV bound: Preliminaries

 Note that computing the $RA^m$ encoding can be done by a Boolean circuit consisting of just $m(n-1)$ $\xor$ gates of fan-in 2; additionally, classical work of Ladner and Fischer~\cite{ladner1980parallel} gives an implementation with $O(n)$ gates and depth $O(\log n)$ (and the constants are very reasonable).

 Rather than considering a fixed choice of $RA^m$ code, we will consider a \emph{random} $RA^m$ codes defined by sampling uniformly at random the $m$ permutations making up the code.
 Thus, in the analysis, for a fixed vector weight one can imagine that going into each accumulator round we in fact have a \emph{uniformly random} vector of that weight.
 To establish that a random $RA^m$ code achieves good distance, the important fact is that a uniformly random vector of \emph{any} weight has expected weight $1/2$ after accumulating.
-Thus, a random $RA^m$ code typically ``pushes the weights towards the middle.''
-We provide further details below.
+Thus, a random $RA^m$ code typically ``pushes the weights towards the middle,'' which is exactly what we want when we recall that, for a linear code, achieving minimum distance $\delta$ is equivalent to having no codewords of weight below weight $\delta$.

-\paragraph{Distance analysis} As the analysis of the minimum distance of our codes is inspired by prior analyses of $RA^m$ codes, we now sketch these approaches.
-Suppose that for some $r,m\in\mathbb{N}$ we wish to prove that a random rate $1/r$ $RA^m$ code has minimum distance $\delta>0$.
-As alluded to earlier, it suffices to bound the expected number of codewords of weight at most $\delta>0$, as by Markov's inequality (\Cref{thm:markov-ineq}) this gives an upper bound on the probability the code fails to achieve distance $\delta$.

-This begs the question of how one analyses this expected number of small weight codewords in the $RA^m$ code.
-Fortunately, one can easily express the probability that a uniformly random vector of absolute weight $a$ is mapped by the accumulator operation $A$ to absolute weight $b$.
-Denoting this probability by $p_A(a,b)$, we have (see e.g., from \cite{kliewer_new}):